Where Workmanship Lasts a Lifetime

 Mon thru Fri 8pm - 5pm

 Plant II is located in the Erickson Industrial Park, six blocks north of Highway 9.
-The firm also has a plant on Stock Avenue, about a block north of its headquarters and a shipping and receiving facility across the highway from the main office.
+The firm also has a plant on Stock Avenue, about a block north of its headquarters and a manufacturing, shipping and receiving facility across the highway from the main office.

 The owner, Gary D. Gooder, started the company in 1986 doing most of the work himself: building, marketing, and delivering products like tack boxes, hog panels, and pickup truck accessories.